Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 The most frequently encountered error is treating relinquishment as if it can be applied instantly and retrospectively to any year of choice.
 In practice, the timing of the SPCC1 process determines which year the secondary claimant first benefits, and attempting to back-date the arrangement beyond what Revenue rules allow is a common source of confusion and incorrect claim submissions.

 A second common error is the secondary claimant attempting to claim the credit without the primary claimant having formally completed the relinquishment process.
-The secondary claimant cannot simply assert entitlement: the prior relinquishment by the primary claimant is a prerequisite, and without it, the secondary claimant's submission will be refused.
+The secondary claimant cannot assert entitlement: the prior relinquishment by the primary claimant is a prerequisite, and without it, the secondary claimant's submission will be refused.

 Primary claimant relinquishes to higher-earning secondary claimant

-A mother with two children was the principal carer and therefore the primary SPCCC claimant.
+A mother with two children was the primary claimant and therefore the primary SPCCC claimant.
 Her income was modest and she was not paying higher-rate tax, meaning the rate-band extension element had no value to her.
 The children's father had a higher income and would benefit significantly from the rate-band extension.
-After taking advice, the mother completed the SPCC1 relinquishment, and the father — who met all individual qualifying conditions — began claiming the credit from the following tax year.
+After taking advice, the mother completed the SPCC1 relinquishment, and the father - who met all individual qualifying conditions - began claiming the credit from the following tax year.

 Relinquishment timing misunderstood